hazelcast/hazelcast/docs/jet/design-docs/021-sql-rolling-upgrade.md

 ### Changes to the SQL engine

-For non-smart client, the `SqlExecute` client operation will route to a random member - it might not be from the larger same-version group.
+For non-smart client, the `SqlExecute` client operation will route to the only member the client is connected to - it might not be from the larger same-version group.
 To address this, we need to add member-to-member variants of `SqlExecute`, `SqlFetch` and `SqlCancel` operations so that a query submitted from a non-smart client can be redirected to execute on a member from the larger same-version subset.
 This wil also address the current limitation that SQL queries can't be submitted from lite members.

 ### LoadBalancer changes